AlishiaS/AirBnB_clone/README.md

 Description:

-Exactly the same as the Shell project but limited to a specific use-case.
+Exactly the same as the Shell but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:

         - Create a new object (ex: a new User or a new Place)